na-na-hi/renget/archive/qggn4.md

 “I… thought I was strong,  but my strength couldn’t do anything to Feral.
 I was so weak… so weak.
 I made them worry about me when they had their own problems too… I thought I was a good friend, but what friend can’t protect her friends?”

-Rosethorn holds Orochi’s close, the tears of the girl don’t stop falling her voice wet and barely audible between sobs and grasps for air.
+Rosethorn holds Orochi close, the tears of the girl don’t stop falling, her voice wet and barely audible between sobs and grasps for air.
 “I thought I could protect the weak… but I can protect anyone… I… am a failure.
 I can’t hold my promises.
 I.  I. I!”

-Orochi's voice choked on tears as she cried, bringing Rosethorn closer to her as she cried, a heartbreaking feeling coming along with each sob her student let out, her and Orochi’s hearts alike.
+Orochi's voice choked on tears as she cried, bringing Rosethorn closer to her as Orochi cried, a heartbreaking feeling coming along with each sob her student let out, her and Orochi’s hearts alike.

 A painful emotion of impotency, of making everything wrong, wanting to do better but unable to.
 “Orochi… Chris's life, Kaylee… all of this class is a mess, I’m sad to say this, but things are escalating far from the control of one or two people.”